renatoacc/red-ball-infinity/README.md

 RedBall Inifinity

-Link Deploy

 Description

-Game inspired by the famous game "Bounce", from the 90's.
+Game inspired by the famous game "Bounce", from the 90s.
 A simple recreation to demonstrate all the skills that were learned in Bootcamp.
-In my game the ball has to jumps over boxes and throns.
-In order to catch rings to earn more points.
+In my game, the ball has to jump over boxes and throns in order to catch rings to earn more points.
-If the ball lands on the thorns, it the game is over.
+If the ball lands on the thorns, the game is over.

 MVP
-MVP definition, deliverables.

-Backlog
-Backlog elements.
+*The game has a ball that moves horizontally and can jump *The ball needs go under the obstacles
+*If the thorns collide with boxes, they explode
+*The player needs to catch the rings to increase the score *The player loses when the ball hits the thorns

 Data structure
-Classes and methods definition.
-Or functions.

 States y States Transitions
 Definition of the different states and their transition (transition functions)